NucleusPowered/Terrafirma/README.md

 Note that the biome is of the "minecraft:void" type.
 If you set it to a different biome type, there _may_ be other side effects that you may not be expecting.

 Blocks currently require the `minecraft:` prefix.
-Blocks that require meta are currently not supported - but may be in the future.